cjzhang7/bjtu-mepro-cpcnn/README.md

 Yao Zhao.

-The code using MindSpore will be provided soon.
+The code using MindSpore will be provided on gitee soon.
+Please check our gitee link https://gitee.com/chunjie-zhang/cpcnn.